uchicago-cs/chiwebsite/chisubmit/instructors.rst

     chisubmit instructor grading show-grading-status --by-grader ASSIGNMENT_ID

 Usually, it is useful to see this report broken down by grader, but you can omit the ``--by-grader`` option if you want to see all the repos listed together.
+You can also use the ``--include-diff-urls`` option to include, for each repo, a URL that will show a diff between the submitted version of the work and the graded version (this is useful when reviewing the graders' work)

 Any changes to the grading can be pushed back to the staging server by running this::